Integrating Knowledge into End-to-End Speech Recognition from External Text-Only Data: Experiments

-For COR model, we use $512$-dimensional embedding for each token, and the model dimensionality is also $512$, i.e., $D$ of $\mathbf{U}$ in \autoref{eq:ori_att}.
-The number of transformer blocks for forward stack and backward stack is $5$.
-Each block has $8$ heads for attention, and the dimensionality of the inner transformation is $1024$, i.e. $D_{in}$ of $\mathbf{W}_1$ in \autoref{eq:nonlinear}.
-We use Adam algorithm and transformer learning rate schedule for optimization \cite{vaswani2017attention}.
-The batch size is $128$.
-We train the model for $4$ epochs.
+For COR model, the model dimensionality is also $512$, i.e., $D$ of ${U}$ in \autoref{eq:ori_att}.
+The number of transformer blocks for the forward stack and the backward stack is $5$.
+Each block has $8$ heads for attention.
+And the dimensionality of the position-wise feedforward module is also $2048$.
+The training schedule is the same as the transformer LM.

-For the Seq2Seq model, we use the same configuration with our previous work LST \cite{bai2019learn}.
-The acoustic features are $80$-dimension Mel-filter bank features (FBANK).
-Each frame is spliced with three left frames.
-The sequence is subsampled every three frames.
-Both encoder and decoder has $6$ transformer blocks.
-The dimensionality of the model is $512$, and the feedforward network of each block has $2048$ inner nodes.
-The number of heads is $8$.
-The optimizer and the learning rate schedule is the same with COR.
-We train the model for $50$ epochs and average the last $7$ models as the final one.
-The sinusoidal position embeddings are also used.
-For LST training, we use $\lambda=0$ and $T=2$ for COR, and $\lambda=0.9$ and $T=5$ for UniCOR.
-These hyper-parameters are selected across cross validation.
-Because COR can provide very accurate soft labels, we do not use hard labels but only use the soft labels provided by COR, i.e. $\lambda=0$.

-For the both two models, we randomly replace $15\%$ of tokens for $20\%$ randomly selected inputs to improve the robustness during training.
+We evaluate each LM on the development set after each epoch during training, and the checkpoint which has the lowest loss is used as the final model.

+\textbf{Evaluation}.
+For the LMs, because PPL cannot be computed for bidirectional language models, we compute ``pseudo'' PPL \cite{chen2017future} for the comparison purpose.
+To evaluate the effectiveness of the COR, we compute the cloze completion accuracy:

+where $\#Total$ is the total number of tokens in the corpus, and $\#Corr$ is the total number tokens which the model predicts right.
+We use these two metrics to evaluate the LM performance.

+And then we evaluate performance on the ASR task.
+We mainly focus on the improvements carried by the proposed methods.
+We use character error rate (CER) to evaluate the performance on the two Chinese datasets.